Rafaelmoraes05/IoT-MonitoramentoIdoso/README.md

-# IoT-MonitoramentoIdoso
-Fleshando a ESP32 na AWS.
+# Fleshando a ESP32 na AWS.